JamesHagerman/Ensoniq-ESQ-1-EEPROM-Cartridge/README.md

     Press the button for “INT TO CART A” or “INT TO CART B” Press the button for “YES”
 ```
+## Errata

+### Writes are unstable

+If you are having issues initializing the cartridge or writing patches to the cartridge, *please consider removing `C1` from the board and try the initialization process again.*

+Other builders ran into stability issues and helped greatly in identifying potential fixes (Thanks Ivan!).
+This was somewhat difficult to track down due to the age and various condition of people's Ensoniq synths.

+### Cartridge detect circuitry is incorrect

+As noted in the errata section of the schematic PDF, please (i.e. do not populate) R2, do not cut JP1, and do not short Pin 2 of J1 to Vcc at any time.

+There are no good examples of the associated `CPRES` line being used effectively on other cartridges and I didn't do enough testing before getting boards assembled.
+I'll remove these components if another run of boards ends up happening.

+## I'm stuck.
+How do I get help?

+If you purchased the board from me, you should have my contact information.
+Otherwise, please consider opening a new [GitHub issue](https://github.com/JamesHagerman/Ensoniq-ESQ-1-EEPROM-Cartridge/issues) including additional context about where you're stuck.
+I'll do my best to help!

 ## Additional Resources